MARTIMM/gnome-gtk3/docs/content-docs/reference/Gtk3/Window.md

 The reliability of this function depends on the windowing system currently in use.
 Some windowing systems, such as Wayland, do not support a global coordinate system, and thus the position of the window will always be (0, 0).
 Others, like X11, do not have a reliable way to obtain the geometry of the decorations of a window if they are provided by the window manager.
 Additionally, on X11, window manager have been known to mismanage window gravity, which result in windows moving even if you use the coordinates of the current position as returned by this function.

-If you haven’t changed the window gravity, its gravity will be **Gnome::Gtk3::DK-GRAVITY-NORTH-WEST**.
+If you haven’t changed the window gravity, its gravity will be `GDK_GRAVITY_NORTH_WEST`.
 This means that `get-position()` gets the position of the top-left corner of the window manager frame for the window. `move()` sets the position of this same top-left corner.

-If a window has gravity **Gnome::Gtk3::DK-GRAVITY-STATIC** the window manager frame is not relevant, and thus `get-position()` will always produce accurate results.
+If a window has gravity `GDK_GRAVITY_STATIC` the window manager frame is not relevant, and thus `get-position()` will always produce accurate results.
 However you can’t use static gravity to do things like place a window in a corner of the screen, because static gravity ignores the window manager decorations.

 Ideally, this function should return appropriate values if the window has client side decorations, assuming that the windowing system supports global coordinates.